Planar graphs without normally adjacent short cycles: Proof of

-Suppose that $f$ is a $4$-face in $\mathcal{N}$ that has exactly two common vertices with $\mathcal{C}$.
-If these two vertices are not consecutive on the $4$-face, then there exists a separating normal $12^{-}$-cycle, a contradiction. \end{proof}
+\begin{lemma} If a $4$-face in $\mathcal{N}$ has exactly two common vertices with $\mathcal{C}$, then these two vertices are consecutive on the $4$-face. \end{lemma} \begin{proof} Suppose that $f$ is a $4$-face in $\mathcal{N}$ that has exactly two common vertices with $\mathcal{C}$.
+If these two vertices are not consecutive on the $4$-face, then there exists a separating normal $8^{-}$-cycle, a contradiction. \end{proof}